Our COVID-19 Response

 Normal – based on traditional expectations, with moderate maintenance foot traffic using designated footpaths

-Stramit® Curved Corrugated decking is manufactured from G300 colour coated steel or zinc-aluminium alloy coated steel.
+Stramit® Curved Corrugated decking is manufactured from G300 colour coated steel, aluminium-zinc-magnesium or zinc-aluminium alloy coated steel.
 In some locations galvanised and severe environment colour coated steel may be available by arrangement.

 The profiles of G300 and G550 Corrugated cladding may vary and should not be used in overlapping configurations.

-The minimum roof slope for Stramit® Curved Corrugated Roof and Wall Cladding is 5 degrees (1 in 12).
+The minimum roof slope for Stramit® Curved Corrugated Roof and Wall Cladding is 5 degrees for many applications.

 The Stramit Spring Curving Guide has more detailed information.